-- Sufficient numbers of appropriate resources must be allocated to each projects, so that timescale, budget and quality commitments will consistently be met for every project.
+- Sufficient numbers of appropriate resources must be allocated to each project, so that timescale, budget and quality commitments will consistently be met for every project.

 - Ensure that utilisation of the resource pool, when measured across the entire project workload, remains at a consistently high level.